-Andrew Clover is currently writing a series of funny, big-hearted detective stories, directed at KS2 readers, though he’s travelled round the world, working with children from the ages of 3 up to 18.
+Andrew Clover is currently releasing and promoting a series of funny, big-hearted detective stories, directed at KS2 readers, though he’s travelled round the world, working with children from the ages of 3 up to 18.
 He’s best known to grown ups for his funny Dad Rules column in the Sunday Times Style magazine, and to children for playing the leading role in My Almost Famous Family on CBBC.

 Andrew’s School Visits

 With the first Rory Branagan out in April 2018, Andrew has now vowed to become our cheapest act, because he wants to be out exciting and inspiring people.
 From April 2018, he’s offering…